The aim of the project is to” Fabricating Of Multipurpose Agriculture Cutter”

 Hadidi et.al (1984) stated that the height of crop stubbles increasing as stalks moisture content increased and decreased with increasing of knife velocity.
 He added that the percentage of wheat and rice grain losses increasing as the machine forward speed increased.
 Increasing cutter bar speed leads to a decrease in the percentage of grain losses.
 Also, increasing forward speed leads to an increase in the number of uncut stalks..

-Sahar (1988), reported that, the use of a large scale machine is inappropriate for the following reasons:- it needs high technical experience for operation and maintenance, high capital requirements.
-Low field efficiency is in smallholding and losses of straw are high on irregular furrowed soils.
+Sahar (1988), reported that the use of a large scale machine is inappropriate for the following reasons:- it needs high technical experience for operation and maintenance, high capital requirements.
+Low field efficiency is in smallholding and losses of straw are high on irregularly furrowed soils.
 The use of small machines is appropriate for small holdings, low capital requirements and low technical operations and maintenance experience.

 El-Sahrigi et.al.
 (1992), developed a front mounted repair.
 The design features included a flat belt mechanism conveying the crop to the side of machine, improve cutter bar starwheel assembly to minimize clogging, a bevel gear drive for power transmission, a robust frame, a header provide design that will not dig in to the soil and provision to covert the flat belt conveyor drivers to chain without frame modification..